New Covid19 rules : Overview of important rules and regulations of the Comunidad Valenciana

 The announced tightening will come into force tomorrow, Thursday 21.01.2021 at 00:00 hrs and will apply for the time being until and including 03 February 2021.

-Information of 11 November (extract from Calpino):
+Information from 11 November

 The President of the Autonomous Community, Mr Ximo Puig, today announced that the corona restrictions currently in force, such as